-To increase recall completion rates for rental vehicles, pending legislation would subject all rental vehicles under open recall to grounding within 24-48 hours.
+To increase recall completion rates for rental vehicles, S. 921 would subject all rental cars under open recall to grounding within 24-48 hours.
 Dealers do not want unsafe vehicles on the road.
 The bill, however, is overly broad, since not all recalls require the grounding of a rental vehicle.
-The measure also gives large rental car companies a competitive advantage over smaller ones, making it uneconomical for some dealers to provide loaner or rental cars to their customers.
+The measure also gives large rental car companies a competitive advantage over smaller ones, and may make it uneconomical for some dealers to provide loaner or rental cars to their customers.

 S. 921, introduced by Sens.
 Chuck Schumer (D-NY) and Barbara Boxer (D-CA), would regulate rental and loaner vehicles fleets of 5 or more and takes the far-reaching step of subjecting these cars under any open recall to grounding within 24-48 hours.

 Franchised dealers play a vital role in ensuring that recalled vehicles are made safe to drive.
 While dealers support improvements to the recall process that maximizes safety recall completion rates, S. 921 is a major departure from current vehicle safety recall practice.
 Vehicle manufacturers issue “Do Not Drive” letters when recalls are of an urgent nature, and dealers support the immediate grounding of vehicles in this category.
 Yet under S. 921, any rental vehicle could be grounded, potentially for weeks, based on a paperwork violation that does not impact consumer safety.